+Conservation Reserve Program-The

-Conservation Reserve Program - The CRP is an important program for agriculture.
+CRP is an important program for agriculture.
 It is anticipated, however, that the CRP will at least change, if not be eliminated.
-In fact, President Clinton's farm budget plan calls for no extension of the Conservation Reserve Program.
-The funding issue is probably best posed by Richard Rominger, USDA Deputy Secretary of Agriculture, it is a cruel reality we all must accept and acknowledge.
-To believe and act otherwise will only cause us to lose credibility in the farm bill debate and to put forward proposals that could therefore be ignored.
+In fact, President Clinton's farm budget plan calls for no extension of the Conservation Reserve Program.15 The funding issue is probably best posed by Richard Rominger, USDA Deputy Secretary of Agriculture: "It is a cruel reality we all must accept and acknowledge.
+To believe and act otherwise will only cause us to lose credibility in the farm bill debate and to put forward proposals that could therefore be ignored."
+16

 Policy makers must face the reality that the public favors conservation programs, but does not desire the cost of these programs.
-CRP contract holders, as well as conservationists and environmentalists, wish to keep the current program.
-The question posed to contract holders is,
+CRP contract holders, conservationists, and environmentalists wish to keep the current program.
+The question posed to contract holders is, "What should be the policy when